Combining Rational maps and Kleinian groups via orbit equivalence: Introduction

-The first two theorems are combination theorems for Kleinian groups, and the last a combination theorem for complex polynomials.
-We now analyze Question \ref{problem_1} by extending the above framework to `interbreeding' Kleinian groups and complex polynomials.
 The key point in Question \ref{problem_1} is the term `dynamically natural'.
 Indeed, the Julia set of any polynomial in the hyperbolic component containing $z^d$ is homeomorphic to the limit set of any group in a Bers slice (since they are both quasicircles).
 However, such a homeomorphism typically has no dynamical significance.
 The first obvious obstacle to formalizing the notion of a dynamically natural homeomorphism between a limit set and a Julia set is that the dynamics of a polynomial cannot be conjugated to that of a group.

-The first step to address the inherent mismatch between the two worlds of Kleinian groups and complex polynomials will be to associate a single map $A$ to a group $\Gamma$ on the Bers slice closure (of a given Fuchsian group $\Gamma_0$) such that $A$ is \emph{topologically orbit equivalent} to the group $\Gamma$ on its limit set; i.e., $A$ is a continuous map such that the grand orbits of $A$ agree with the orbits of $\Gamma$ acting on $\Lambda(\Gamma)$.
-We will start out by addressing this problem for groups in the Bers slice $\mathcal{B}(\Gamma_0)$.
-In fact, for the purpose of defining such maps, it will be more convenient to identify $\mathcal{B}(\Gamma_0)$ with $\textrm{Teich}(\Gamma_0)$ and work with Fuchsian groups $\Gamma$ in $\textrm{Teich}(\Gamma_0)$.
-Note that there is a natural identification between $\textrm{Teich}(\Gamma_0)$ and $\mathcal{B}(\Gamma_0)$ such that the corresponding groups are quasiconformally conjugate with the conjugacy being conformal on $\D$.
-Thus, the first task in our mating program boils down to finding continuous self-maps $A$ of $\bS^1$ that are orbit equivalent to Fuchsian groups $\Gamma\in\textrm{Teich}(\Gamma_0)$ (on $\bS^1$).
-Orbit equivalence between $A$ and $\Gamma$ is possibly the weakest condition that one can impose to address meaningfully the mateability Question \ref{problem_1}.
-The next step is to formulate a precise notion of mateability between complex polynomials (with Jordan curve Julia sets) and continuous self-maps of $\bS^1$ (that are orbit equivalent to Fuchsian groups) along the lines of Bers' Simultaneous Uniformization Theorem.
-This is done in Section \ref{sec-mat} of the paper.
-We summarize the restrictions on $A$ now by sketching what we mean by a mateable map and refer to Section \ref{sec-mat} for details.
+The first step to address the inherent mismatch between the two worlds of Kleinian groups and rational maps will be to associate a single map $A_\Gamma$ to a group $\Gamma$ on the Bers slice closure (of a given Fuchsian group $\Gamma_0$) such that $A_\Gamma$ is \emph{orbit equivalent} to the group $\Gamma$ on its limit set; i.e., $A_\Gamma$ is a continuous map such that the grand orbits of $A_\Gamma$ agree with the orbits of $\Gamma$ acting on $\Lambda(\Gamma)$.
+Orbit equivalence between $A_\Gamma$ and $\Gamma$ is possibly the weakest property that one can require $A_\Gamma$ to satisfy to address meaningfully the mateability Question \ref{problem_1}.
+In fact, one needs to impose further regularity and compatibility conditions on $A_\Gamma$ for the purpose of mateability.
+These conditions are introduced in Sections~\ref{mat_fuch_subsec} and ~\ref{mateable_gen_subsec}, where such maps $A_\Gamma$ are termed \emph{mateable maps}.
+The next step is to formulate a precise notion of mateability between a Bers rational map $R$ and a continuous self-map $A_\Gamma$ on the limit set of a Bers slice closure group $\Gamma$ (such that $\Gamma$ and $A_\Gamma$ are orbit equivalent) along the lines of Thurston's Double Limit Theorem and Douady-Hubbard theory of polynomial mating.
+This is done in Section \ref{mat_def_subsec}.